 Although we have demonstrated the safety, effectiveness and clinical advantages of our solution in multiple clinical trials in approximately 450 patients selected using the Chartis System, the Zephyr Valve is still a relatively new treatment for severe emphysema.
 The long-term effects of using our solution in a large number of patients have not been studied and the results of short-term clinical use of such products do not necessarily predict long-term clinical benefits or reveal long-term adverse effects.
 We are required to conduct the LIBERATE extension study to follow up on safety and effectiveness out to five years.
 After the completion of the one-year follow up, 115 Zephyr Valve patients and 47 crossover patients (162 total patients) entered the LIBERATE extension study.
-The results of this extension study will not be available until February 2023.
+The results of this extension study will not be available until the second quarter of 2023.
 Our ability to interpret the data from this long-term follow-up of patients with this progressive disease may be limited by the fact that the matched control group exited the study after one year.
 The results of clinical trials of our solution conducted to date and ongoing or future studies and trials of our current, planned or future products may not be predictive of the results of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
 Our interpretation of data and results from our clinical trials do not ensure that we will achieve similar results in future clinical trials in other patient populations.
 In addition, pre-clinical and clinical data are often susceptible to various interpretations and analyses, and many companies that have believed their products performed satisfactorily in pre-clinical studies and earlier clinical trials have nonetheless failed to replicate results in later clinical trials and subsequently failed to obtain marketing approval.
-Products in later stages of clinical trials may fail to show the desired safety and efficacy despite having progressed through nonclinical studies and earlie
+Products in later stages of clinical trials may fail to show the desired safety and efficacy despite having progressed through nonclinical studi

-$The \ continuing \ development \ of \ our \ products \ depends \ upon \ our \ maintaining \ strong \ working \ relationships \ with \ physicians.$
+The continuing development of our products depends upon our maintaining strong working relationships with physicians.